hzqst/VmwareHardenedLoader/README.md

 ```
 ethernet0.address = "Some random mac address"
 ```
-into vmx file instead of modifying MAC address in vmware GUI
+Into vmx file instead of modifying MAC address in VMware GUI

 I use